 Netflix had a unique take on this dilemma recently with a tool they created called Bulldozer, one that would actually fit very nicely into the modern data stack.
 The key is that they abstracted the underlying caching layer and implemented a declarative workflow to move the data; it would be easy to imagine how you could apply this to your favorite CDW to allow users to “stage” data for low latency application serving with just a simple click or two.

 Snowflake has lately been making a lot of noise around using the Snowflake Data Cloud for data applications, so this appears to be a use case they are focused on.
 Details pending.

 If you’ve adopted a modern data stack, you’re in for an exciting next few years of innovation.
 A critical task will be assembling the set of best of breed components that drive business impact while reducing development and maintenance costs.
 At Continual, we believe that AI/ML is the next obvious workload to bring to the modern data stack.
 Whether you’re maintaining a customer churn prediction to personalize marketing or a demand forecast to improve margins, it shouldn’t require a pipeline jungle and complex infrastructure to deliver.
-If that sounds appealing, you can request early access to Continual see what AI/ML looks like on the modern data stack.
+If that sounds appealing, you can request a demo of Continual see what AI/ML looks like on the modern data stack.